Smurf/rpmbuild-envs/README.md

 # rpmbuild-envs

 ## Modular RPM Build
 RPMs are great, building RPMs can suck.
-This rpmbuild directory is setup in a very particular manner to make building RPMs much better and Git friendly!
+Using some symlinks and rpmmacros much of this pain can be relieved.

 ## Installation
 1. Clone this repo to `~/rpmbuild`